mshafer1/website/_Blog/have_your_cake_and_eat_it_too.md

 The objective was to setup a Travis-CI pipeline that would:
 * Build the site using Jekyll,
-* Use Jekylll's dev server to serve up the pages,
+* Use Jekyll's dev server to serve up the pages,
 * Load the pages through a headless browser (to actually run the JS)
 * And use Python with Selenium to load various pages and test that the UI reacts as expected.

 ## Why Write about it?

 I spent ~3 weeks digging through Travis-CI docs, Stack Overflow questions, and general Google searching to piece-meal this together.
-I'm documententing this in the hopes that it will help the next person to come along to develop good, automated, system level testing quicker.
+I'm documenting this in the hopes that it will help the next person to come along to develop good, automated, system level testing quicker.

 ## Solution/Example